zhou-lab/labwiki/HPC.md

 export NAMEROOT=LabJob
 ```

-You can customize these in your `~/.bashrc` file after loading the zhoulab file.
+Customize these in your `~/.bashrc` file after loading the zhoulab file.

 ## Keep Job Running After Disconnection